Everything You Need to Know About Bengal Cats

 Bengal Cat Facts

-While we have discussed the overall breakdown of the Bengal Cat, many lesser known facts are both interesting and important to know.
+While we have discussed the overall traits of the Bengal Cat, many lesser known facts are both interesting and important to know.
 Here are a few:

 Bengal Cats are not immune to feline leukemia.
 While they were initially bred as a part of an experiment to produce an immune cat, the goal was not met.